 If there’s a pattern, it’s probably accidental and it won’t last long.
 I am completely rubbish with routine.
 I hate routine.
 Life is not routine, didn’t get here by routine, and is only sought by those needing to tell themselves an illusory story of comforting predictability, to distract themselves from how not routine life actually is.
 Unless you are a robot.

-The whole of life on Earth is not thinking, but just trying to maintain being alive, except humans, generally not worried about the night being so cold and not having eaten enough yet so it could kill them, but who have decided that today is Saturday, therefore it’s pizza for tea and football on the telly.
+The whole of life on Earth is generally not actually thinking very much, but is just trying to maintain being alive any way it knows how.
+Only humans are generally not worried about if they have eaten enough for the cold of the night not to kill them, so have decided that today is Saturday, therefore it’s pizza for tea and football on the telly.

-But I suspect you are imagining what readers are expecting anyway.
+But I suspect you are mostly imagining what readers are expecting anyway.